SmartData-Polito/darkvec/README.md

 [Back to index](#toc)

-Firstly we provide an overview of the folders and data of the project.
+Firstly we provide an overview of the folders and data in the project.

 ### Notebooks <a id='notebook'></a>

 [Back to index](#toc)

-The snippets of the experiment discussed in the paper are reported in the following notebooks in the main folder:
+The experiments discussed in the paper are reported in the following notebooks in the main folder:

 * `01-darknet-overview.ipynb`: jupyter notebook performing the darknet